 - VR and AR (Virtual and Augmented Reality)

 - 3D Printing

 - AI (Artificial Intelligence)

 - 5G Mobile Technology

-While Toronto and Vancouver do have advantages when it comes to attracting talent, the shortage in these areas, among others, are nationwide.
-The goal for any company that is competing for talent needs to be to reduce hiring lead time, finding those individuals who can hit the ground running, and closing the gap between the skills they need and delays in hiring.
+While Toronto and Vancouver do have advantages when it comes to attracting talent, the shortage in these areas, among others, is nationwide.
+The goal for any company that is competing for talent needs to be to reduce hiring lead time, find those individuals who can hit the ground running, and close the gap between the skills they need and delays in hiring.
 With that in mind, skilled contract IT workers will be in very high demand, for some time to come.

 This blog is part 3 in a 3-part series on The Tech Industry in Canada: Largest Growing Market.